 First, you will need to obtain the Offline Installation package.
 This is a zipped collection of the necessary installables (including extensions), along with the relevant Altium Designer Installer.
 The latter simply runs, as per the standard internet-based Installer, only getting the required files from elsewhere in the local unzipped content rather than the Altium Cloud repository.

-For Altium Designer, the Offline Installer can be obtained directly from the Downloads page of the Altium website by clicking the Need Offline Installer? link.
+The Offline Installer can be obtained directly from the Downloads page of the Altium website by clicking the Need Offline Installer? link.

-A pop-up window will appear, prompting you to enter a reason why you need an Offline Installer.
-Sometimes firewalls or routers block some of the installation traffic.
-Using the Offline Installer usually resolves this issue, so that would be a reason, as an example.
+A pop-up window will appear prompting you to enter a reason why you need an Offline Installer.
+Sometimes firewalls or routers block some of the installation traffic, so that would be a reason, as an example.
+Using the Offline Installer usually resolves this issue.